NishantDwd/CoWriter/readme.md

 ### 3. Email Verification

-To enhance security and user authentication, coWritter implements email verification for user accounts.
+To enhance security and user authentication, coWriter implements email verification for user accounts.
 Users receive an email with a verification link upon registration.

-To enhance security and user authentication, coWritter implements email verification for user accounts.
-Users receive an email with a verification link upon registration.

 ### 4. Real-Time Editing

-Quill, a powerful and customizable WYSIWYG editor, is integrated into coWritter to provide a seamless real-time editing experience.
+Quill, a powerful and customizable WYSIWYG editor, is integrated into coWriter to provide a seamless real-time editing experience.
 Users can see live updates as collaborators edit the document.

 ## Technologies Used